QuST: QuPath Extension for Integrative Whole Slide Image and Spatial Transcriptomics Analysis: Methods

-To facilitate the cell spatial profiling, we integrated DBSCAN-CellX into QuST.
+\mymarkup{To facilitate cell clustering analysis, we integrated DBSCAN-CellX into QuST.
 Given the classes of the cells, QuST is able to compute local densities and positions of cells accordingly.
 The results are shown as the measurements in the detection table.
-As a result, the results can also be visually investigated exported using the native QuPath functions of \emph{measurement maps}.
+Hence, the results can also be visually investigated and exported using the native QuPath functions of \emph{measurement maps}.}

+\mymarkup{The result is shown in Figure~\ref{fig:dbscan_cellx_lympho_example}, indicating that clusters of lymphocytes (50+) were identified from the given sample.
+This integration allows researchers in oncology to utilize DBSCAN-CellX directly for quantitatively analyzing the morphology of lymphocyte clustering, potentially identifying imaging biomarkers that correlate with disease prognosis.}